yu-lin-kao/tmx-delay-catcher/README.md

 source .venv/bin/activate && python events_poller.py
 ```

-This is a little automation tool to track task delays in an Asana project.
+This is a little automation tool to track task delays in an Asana project, currently running on the ES NUC qwq

 Using the Asana API, it monitors changes to the task **due date** and **delay reason**, and reacts accordingly:
 * When a task’s due date is postponed (or removed → meaning "Parked"), it **automatically increments the "Delay Count"** field on the task and **logs a record to a Google Sheet** for later analysis.
 * When the delay reason is updated, it **logs a record to a Google Sheet** for later analysis.
 * If a delay occurs but no delay reason is filled in, it **automatically adds `Awaiting identify`** to help prompt follow-up.

 -> Google Sheet lives here: [https://docs.google.com/spreadsheets/d/10Xs4ChRlKc\_U737Z7R5nUQBdPtMHexhePv7kQ5YuTa4/edit?usp=sharing](https://docs.google.com/spreadsheets/d/10Xs4ChRlKc_U737Z7R5nUQBdPtMHexhePv7kQ5YuTa4/edit?usp=sharing)

-Currently this is **running long-term on the ES NUC**, with flexible reuse for other projects.
-You can also try deploying it on **fly.io** (but read about the caveats below 👀).

----

 ## Table of Contents